 - 2013: ANR and MPJ Healthcare formed NeuroHabilitation Corporation, which signed a Collaborative Research and Development Agreement (CRADA) with the US Department of Defense.

-- 2014: Helius Medical Technologies (Helius) acquired NeuroHabilitation in a reverse merger and became a publicly traded company on the Canadian Stock Exchange.
+- 2014: Helius Medical Technologies (Helius) acquired NeuroHabilitation in a reverse merger and became a publicly traded company on the Canadian Securities Exchange.

 The Early Days

 In the early 1990s, the late professor Dr. Paul Bach-y-Rita founded the Tactile Communication and Neurorehabilitation Laboratory (TCNL) at the University of Wisconsin-Madison, where he was joined by Kurt Kaczmarek, Mitchell Tyler and Yuri Danilov.
 This team pioneered work in neuroplasticity and expanded research into the development of sensory substitution devices.
 Their Tongue Display Unit, the first instrumentation platform for tongue tactile display research, is now used by numerous US and international clinical collaborators.